 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Crestwood, MO, however many of them vary when it comes to fees or other expenses.
+You can open an IRA with many banks or any brokerage firm in Crestwood, MO, however many of them vary when it comes to fees or other expenses.
 Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.

 4. Cash Out.